FreddyHurkmans/cmock/README.md

 } basStruct;
 ```

 As our mock code needs to remember expected calls, their parameters and return values, we need some place to put all this information.
 In order to do this in a structured way, a struct is created for each function in your headerfile.
 This struct is called: `<your_function>Struct`.
-In here you will find an array for each parameter, an array for your return value, a counter for how often the generated function is called and a counter for how often it is expected to be called. *Please note that parameters and return types are only generated if the function in question has them!*
+In here you will find an array for each parameter, an array for your return value, a counter for how often the generated function is called and a counter for how often it is expected to be called. *Please note that parameters and return types are only generated if the function in question has them!* The details about these variables are not really important for you, I just mention them so you understand how the mock works.

 ```c
 void myfuncs_MockSetup(void);    /* call this before every test! */
 void myfuncs_MockTeardown(void); /* call this after every test! */
 ```

-`myfuncs_MockSetup` and `myfuncs_MockTeardown` can be considered as the constructor and destructor of your generated mock module. `myfuncs_MockSetup` will initialise all structs to 0 so your tests do not depend on the previous one.
+`myfuncs_MockSetup` and `myfuncs_MockTeardown` can be considered constructor and destructor of your generated mock module. `myfuncs_MockSetup` will initialise all structs to 0 so your tests do not depend on the previous one.
 I will explain what `myfuncs_MockTeardown` does in a minute, however I hope it is obvious that you need to call these functions before and after each test.
 Luckily this is easy to do in [Unity](https://github.com/ThrowTheSwitch/Unity): just call them from your custom `setUp` and `tearDown` functions.

 ```c
 /* call these for each call you expect for a given function */